-If the appeal or complaint is deemed not to contain grounds to proceed, the appellant will be advised of this normally within 5 working days of receipt of the appeal.
-The student will be informed of his or her right to seek an independent review of the University's decision by the Scottish Public Services Ombudsman.
+If the appeal or complaint is deemed not to contain grounds to proceed, the appellant will be advised of this normally within 5 working days of receipt of the appeal and provided with the reason/s.
+The student will be informed of their right to seek an independent review of the University's decision by the Scottish Public Services Ombudsman.